Customizable Oatmeal Muffins

 What Makes These Oatmeal Muffin Cups So Amazing?

 Oats are an incredibly versatile whole grain and make such a hearty, scrumptious muffin.
-Your whole family will adore these Healthy Customizable Oatmeal Muffins!
+Your whole family will adore these Customizable Oatmeal Muffins!
 They’re:

 Packed with good-for-you ingredients